wlfu/uPuppet/README.md

 By default, the results of the (real) Puppet compilations are cached in the Cache directory. uPuppet results are not cached, because compilations are fast, and the compiler is probably changing as well.
 Use the -r option to force a recompile of cached files.

 The -n option can be used to compile with uPuppet only and not attempt a comparison.
 This allows the compilations to be checked without a running VM, even if the cache is out of date.
+If you want to run the tests from the VM itself, use the `-L` option to execute Puppet, as well as uPuppet, locally.

 The following annotations can appear in any comment line (starting with #) in the Puppet source: